UsabilityEngineering/Buddy-Up/requirements/README.md

 Before he moved from a quiet town in the Midwest to the busy streets of Seattle, he originally worked as a fitness trainer in a private gym before working a typical 9-5 job.
 As he goes to the gym now to work out, he notices that other people look nervous at the equipment, and some leave as soon as they walk in.
 Given his previous background as a trainer, he wants to help these people out but does not want to make assumptions about if they want to help or not.
 Additionally, because he moved to a new gym, he also wants to find a gym partner where they could keep each other motivated to push for new PRs as well as have similar interests.

-Goals
+Goals:
-Want to help people become comfortable with the gym Find gym partners for mutual motivation
+* Want to help people become comfortable with the gym
+* Find gym partners for mutual motivation

 __Stefan__